compmeist/easy-row/README.md

 # easy-row
-My css3 grid page layout scheme that is easy to use and understand.
+A css3 grid page layout scheme that is easy to use and understand.
 No support for old browsers.

 ## CSS
 The css uses "fr" or fractional units to denote grid spacing.
 There is also a base of code that provides for minimum width, so wrapping does not cause other items to overflow.